ziiqii/tp/docs/UserGuide.md

 * Upcoming reservations are always on top of expired reservations.
 * Upcoming reservations are sorted from earliest to latest.
 * Expired reservations are also sorted from earliest to latest.
-* If you add an upcoming reservation and it becomes expired while the application is open, `rsvsort` will update the reservation card to show the expiry flag.
+* If you add an upcoming reservation and it becomes expired while the application is open, the expiry flag will not automatically appear on the reservation card.
+  * Calling `rsvsort` will update the reservation card to show the expiry flag.

 --------------------------------------------------------------------------------------------------------------------